Animal symbolism in Chinese art 兽 shòu

 As it sounds the same as 阳 yáng it can be used to symbolize the male principle ‘yang’ and the sun.
+It also represents docility and satisfaction.
 The character is an ancient pictogram of the animal showing its horns and body as seen from above.
 Rather sadly the character for lamb 羔 gāo is the character for sheep held over a fire.
+Mutton is considered a strong source of yang energy.
 Combining the character for sheep and ‘large’ 大 dà gives a more kindly attribute - the character for ‘beautiful’ 美 měi.

 A snake is one of the twelve astrological year animals.
 Snakes are considered wise and cunning but treacherous.
 As a snake sloughs its skin it may symbolize transformation.
+It also symbolizes fertility and flexibility and the female yin element.
+The ancient deities Fuxi and Nuwa are often portrayed with snake-like lower halves.
 There are not that many venomous snakes in China, the few that remain are in Guangxi, Yunnan and Guangdong.
 There is a legend of the 白蛇 bái shé ‘White snake’ in Hangzhou that transformed into a woman who then married a man, a monk who then saw through her disguise and had her confined to a pagoda but not before a son was born who rose to become a great scholar.